opendaylight/docs/docs/user-guide/lisp-flow-mapping-user-guide.rst

    running the ODL instance, and ``restconfPort`` to 8181, if you didn’t modify the default controller settings.

--  **LISPmob version 0.5.x** The README.md lists the dependencies needed to build it from source.
+-  **OOR version 1.0 or later** The README.md lists the dependencies needed to build it from source.

 -  **A virtualization platform**